Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Motivation and review of RNSP algorithmic setting

+$\{Z_t\}_{t=1}^T$ do not have to be identically distributed, and can have arbitrary mass atoms, or none, as long as their distributions satisfy Assumption \ref{ass:z}.
+The distribution(s) of $\{ Z_t \}_{t=1}^T$ can be unknown to the analyst, and we do not impose moment assumptions.
+Any zero-median continuous distribution (even one with an asymmetric density function) is sign-symmetric.
+The requirement of the independence of $\{\text{sign}(Z_t)\}_{t=1}^T$ is weaker than that of the independence of $\{Z_t\}_{t=1}^T$ itself: e.g. if $Z_t$ is a (G)ARCH process driven by symmetric, independent innovations, then $\text{sign}(Z_t)$ is serially independent, while $Z_t$ is not.
+While the results of Section \ref{sec:rnsp} require the independence of $\text{sign}(Z_t)$, those in Section \ref{sec:lsb} require the independence of $Z_t$; see Section \ref{sec:lsb} for details.

-In this work, RNSP does not venture beyond the piecewise-constant model; this is in contrast to the non-robust NSP \citep{f21}, applicable also to piecewise-polynomial models of higher degrees, and piecewise-stationary regression models with arbitrary covariates (including with autoregression).
-The reason for it is that for robustness, RNSP works with the signs of the data -- both at the stage of fitting the best constant model on each interval, and in examining the empirical residuals from the fits.
-Due to the non-linearity of the sign operator, RNSP cannot use linear programming for the constant model fits (unlike the non-robust NSP), and has to manually try all possible constant model fits on each interval, to be able to select one that gives the minimum deviation, as this is required for its coverage guarantees.
-This is a problem of dimensionality one in the piecewise-constant model, which makes it computationally straightforward and fast (details are in Section \ref{sec:sc1}).
-However, in models of parameter dimension two or higher (such as the piecewise-linear model), an analogous exact solution would be too computationally demanding, hence the restriction to the piecewise-constant model in the current work.
-As we explain in detail later on, our coverage guarantees for RNSP in the piecewise-constant median model are exact and hold for any sample size.
+\comment{ We restrict RNSP to the piecewise-constant model in Assumption \ref{ass:f} as for robustness, RNSP works with the signs of the empirical residuals.
+Due to the non-linearity of the sign operator, RNSP has to manually try all possible constant model fits on each interval, to be able to select one that gives the minimum deviation, as this is required for its coverage guarantees.
+This is a problem of dimensionality one in the piecewise-constant model, which makes it computationally straightforward and fast (details are in Section \ref{sec:principles}). }

-RNSP achieves the high level of generality in terms of the permitted distributions of $Z_t$ stated in Assumption \ref{ass:z} thanks to its use of the sign transformation.
-The use of 0 in $\text{sign}(x)$ is critical for RNSP's objective to provide correct coverage guarantees also for discrete distributions and continuous distributions with mass points.
-We illustrate the importance of this point in Section \ref{sec:sc1}.
+RNSP achieves the high level of generality in terms of the permitted distributions of $Z_t$ thanks to its use of the sign transformation.
+The use of 0 in $\text{sign}(x)$ is critical for RNSP's objective to provide exact finite-sample coverage guarantees also for discrete distributions and continuous distributions with mass points, an aspect we discuss in Section \ref{sec:devdisc}.
+The sign function is a critical building block of various procedures for nonparametric change-point testing and estimation; key references include \cite{bj68}, \cite{c88} and \cite{d91}.